 Recent changes to the Australian Curriculum, and to state-specific curricula such as the new NSW K–2 English Syllabus, mean that many schools need to shift their approach to teaching literacy, and must teach phonics and use decodable texts.
 The science of reading concepts being embraced in the new curricula have always underpinned our programs, such as InitiaLit, while our award-winning decodable InitiaLit Readers are a core resource.

-Having mapped the program against the new requirements, we believe teachers of InitiaLit will be best placed to deliver the new syllabus and its expected outcomes, through carefully planned, scripted lessons taking an explicit, phonics-based approach.
+Having mapped the program against the new requirements, we believe teachers of InitiaLit will be best placed to deliver Version 9 of the Australian Curriculum and its expected outcomes, through carefully planned, scripted lessons taking an explicit, phonics-based approach.

 Holistic initial instruction for strong foundations

-InitiaLit’s holistic approach, covering systematic synthetic phonics, vocabulary and comprehension, provides all children with the essential core knowledge and strong foundations to become successful readers and writers.
+InitiaLit’s holistic approach, covering systematic synthetic phonics, phonemic awareness, fluency, vocabulary and comprehension (The Five Big Ideas), provides all children with the essential core knowledge and strong foundations to become successful readers and writers.
 Designed for use within a Response to Intervention framework, InitiaLit is a Tier 1 program, meaning most students (up to 80%) will be able to learn successfully using the program.